Driving in Crete tips

-We do not know of only ONE stretch of road in Crete where the speed limit is legally above 90 kilometres per hour (56mph) - and that is only 10 kilometres higher!
-Now you know!
+Only ONE stretch of road in Crete where the speed limit is legally above 90 kilometres per hour (56mph) - Now you know!

 Avoiding The Traffic Police

-Note: The national road is equipped with speed control cameras and your speed limit is checked every few kilometers.
+Note: The national road is equipped with speed control cameras and your speed limit is checked every few kilometres.

 Parking only is really an issue in the larger towns, which is the same in most places.
-Try to avoid parking in the center of town by opting for the outskirts and walking from your car into the center.
+Try to avoid parking in the centre of town by opting for the outskirts and walking from your car into the centre.
 If it is too far of a walk for you, there are typically parking garages in the bigger cities, although they fill up fast.